tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Node.js SDK/对象操作/复制与移动对象_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK code samples related to object copy and movement.
+This document provides an overview of APIs and SDK code samples for copying and moving an object.

 **Simple operations**